ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem.md

 # Symptom prevalences

 Running [multivariable LDSC](https://github.com/MichelNivard/GenomicSEM/wiki/3.-Models-without-Individual-SNP-effects) requires knowing the sample prevalences and population prevalences of each symptom.
-Sample prevalences can be calculated from the GWAS summary statistics output put population prevalences have to be estimated.
+Sample prevalences can be calculated from the GWAS summary statistics output but population prevalences have to be estimated.

 ## Population prevalences